andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 Besides explicitly creating this pattern, this pattern can be created implicitly by ORM methods.
 What do those look like?

-## How does it happen in Active Record ORM?
+## Active Record ORM creating this pattern implicitly
-One way for this query pattern to emerge is to use using Eager Loading methods in Ruby on Rails like `includes` or `preload`.
+One way for this query pattern to emerge is by using eager loading methods in Ruby on Rails like `includes` or `preload`.

 This [Crunchy Data post](https://www.crunchydata.com/blog/real-world-performance-gains-with-postgres-17-btree-bulk-scans) mentions how eager loading methods produce large IN clause SQL queries.